Unraveling Freeze-in Dark matter through the echoes of gravitational waves

-For demonstrating the GW spectrum, we selected benchmark points (BPs) satisfying the relic density constraint for a fixed DM mass of $m_\chi=12$ keV.
-Our findings are displayed in Figure~\ref{fig:GW}, with three BPs\footnote{Considering a maximum reheating temperature is around $5\times10^{15}$ GeV, we have assumed $m_X$ can be as large as $5\times10^{15}$ GeV.}.
-The future sensitivity ranges of space-based laser interferometer experiments, such as, LISA~\cite{amaro2017laser}, DECIGO~\cite{Seto:2001qf}, and LIGO~\cite{KAGRA:2013rdx} operating in the intermediate frequency range ($10^{-6}$-$10^4$ Hz), are indicated by the color shaded regions, respectively\footnote{Constraints on strain were transformed to GW energy density using $\Omega_{\text{gw}}h^2 = f^2h_c^2/(1.26\times10^{18})$ where $h_c$ refers to strain~\cite{Maggiore:1999vm}.}.
+The future sensitivity ranges of space-based laser interferometer experiments and ground based experiments, such as, LISA~\cite{amaro2017laser}, UDECIGO~\cite{Seto:2001qf}, LIGO~\cite{KAGRA:2013rdx} Einstein Telescope (ET)~\cite{Hild:2008ng} and Cosmic Explorer (CE)~\cite{LIGOScientific:2016wof}, operating in the intermediate frequency range ($10^{-6}$-$10^4$ Hz), are indicated by the color shaded regions, respectively.
+Constraints on strain were transformed to GW energy density using $\Omega_{\text{gw}}h^2 = f^2h_c^2/(1.26\times10^{-18})$ where $h_c$ refers to strain~\cite{Maggiore:1999vm}.
 Additionally, proposed experiments probing higher frequency ranges, spanning $10^{4}$-$10^9$ Hz using resonant cavity techniques~\cite{Herman:2020wao, Herman:2022fau}, are embedded (shown in red).
 Furthermore, the energy density generated by GWs acts as radiation before Big Bang Nucleosynthesis (BBN) and contributes to the effective neutrino count ($N_{\text{eff}}$).
 Consequently, the lower limit imposed by the combined analysis of BBN and Cosmic Microwave Background (CMB) data~\cite{Yeh:2022heq} on $\Delta N_{\text{eff}}(\le 0.14)$) rules out the indicated grey hatched region in Figure~\ref{fig:GW}.
 The future COrE/Euclid~\cite{armitage2011core, laureijs2011euclid} experiment would impose a more stringent constraint on $\Delta N_{\text{eff}}(\le 0.017)$, which would further refine the limit as shown by the extended grey-shaded area.
 We find that the GW energy density for $m_X=10^{12}$ GeV (BP-1) falls significantly below the sensitivity regime of resonant cavity experiments.
 In contrast, the GW spectra corresponding to BP-2 and BP-3 are marginally within and well inside, respectively, the GW probing range of the aforementioned experiments.
 We also note that for heavier DM, the GW spectrum shown in Figure~\ref{fig:GW} will shift downward, as a smaller coupling is required to satisfy the observed DM relic density.
+The Freeze-in GW (FI-GW) signal would coexist with the gravitational wave produced by SM scattering in the bath, which is also known as the cosmic gravitational wave background (CGWB).
+Although revisiting such a study falls beyond the scope of this letter, several works with a detailed framework already exist in the literature~\cite{Ghiglieri:2015nfa, Ghiglieri:2020mhm, Ringwald:2020ist, Drewes:2023oxg}.
+In Figure~\ref{fig:GW}, the CGWB contribution is indicated through a grey line~\cite{Drewes:2023oxg}.
+Precise knowledge of the spectral slope, peak frequency, and endpoint of both spectra can be instrumental for the probe.
+Evidently, they provide very distinct characteristics.
+At lower frequencies, CGWB falls much faster, furnishing FI-GW excess over an extensive frequency range, whereas the same spectrum falls slowly after reaching its peak.
+The characteristic peak frequency of FI-GW is independent of $m_X$, which can be further enhanced when modification occurs in background cosmology~\cite{Konar:2025gvh}.